Cooperation Project 2

 This project seeks to trigger international collaborations to improve the state-of-the-art for each of the aforementioned challenges through strategic partnerships with renowned research laboratories in renowned universities in this area.
 The project involving the University of Pisa (Italy) seeks to investigate parallelization techniques in line with adaptive and autonomous computing algorithms to improve the efficiency of the process of analysis of big data in real-time.
 The project involving the University of Lugano (Switzerland) seeks to develop new approaches to improve the scalability and reliability of distributed systems through the use of State Machine Replication (SMR) techniques.

 It is expected that these investigations will culminate in the development of protocols to support distributed systems in the presence of arbitrary or malicious behaviors of the computational processes.
-Lastly, the partnership with Carnegie Mellon University (USA) explores two distinct areas.
+Lastly, the partnership with Dalhousie University (Canada) explores two distinct areas.
 The first involves the development of new visualization techniques to highlight key aspects of sets of data during any process of analysis, with focus on the pre-processing stage.
 The second addresses the development of artificial intelligence techniques for the recognition of goals for human behavior based on the employment of real-life big data without the need of a human specialist to think up a model for plan recognition.